Tribal Waste Management Program

 - Roadmap for Funding Sustainable Solid Waste Programs in Rural Alaska

-- Tribal Waste Management Contacts
+- Tribal Waste Journal

 Federal Infrastructure Task Force

 In 2007, a multi-agency tribal Infrastructure Task Force was created to develop and coordinate federal activities in delivering water infrastructure, wastewater infrastructure and solid waste management services to tribal communities.
-EPA and the Indian Health Service have a memorandum of understanding to improve open dump data, solid waste projects and programs in Indian Country.
+EPA and the Indian Health Service have a memorandum of understanding to improve open dump data, solid waste projects and programs in Indian country.

 - Public Participation Guide: Internet Resources on Public Participation